gaufde/mvi-file-attachment/README.md

   - Meta Box Columns 1.2.15+
   - Meta Box Tooltip 1.1.6+

-## Set up
-Download the zip and then upload it to WP.
-Install and activate the plugin.

-Navigate to File Downloads -> Settings to configure the plugin.
-Choose which post types you would like to offer downloads on.
-Configure the 'From Address', 'From Name', and 'Email CSV exports' fields.
-The rest are optional.

-## Use
-On post types configured to accept downloads, there will be a field at the bottom of the page to upload a file.
-This is the file that will be served as a download.
-The other two optional fields allow you to configure the title of the form and a shortened title of the form.
-These titles will be used on the frontend of that post, unless the shortcode overrides them.

-On the frontend, simply use the shortcode `[mvi_fa_frontend_form]` to display the form on the frontend.
-The form will only render if the current post has a download file attached.

-The shortcode can be used to display the form title only: `[mvi_fa_frontend_form form="false"]`.
-If you would like to output a custom title for one instance, you can override the default form title in the shortcode: `[mvi_fa_frontend_form title="My custom title"]`.
-If you want to display the short title: `[mvi_fa_frontend_form form="false" use_short_title="true"]`.

-I suggest putting the shortcode `[mvi_fa_frontend_form]` in a template or theme hook so that it renders of every single page.
-Then, if you would like to make buttons that link to the form (or trigger a modal if you put the form in a pop-up), then use `[mvi_fa_frontend_form form="false" use_short_title="true"]` as the button text.

 ## Features
 - Submissions are stored in a custom table.
 - Download file paths can be updated without breaking download links that were already generated.